notthehoople/AdventOfCode/README.md

 + [Day 5](src/day05/day05.go)

 Day 5 - Redone.
 Changed naive string += to use a slice and append.
-Reduced part a from 10 secs to 0.15
+Reduced part a from 10 secs to 0.15 and part b from "can't be bothered waiting to time it" to approx 3 seconds
 ```
 ./day05 -file original.txt -part a
 ./day05 -file original.txt -part b